rchughye/tripping-octo-wight/README.md

 ===================
 http://projecteuler.net/problems

+Problem 11 was interesting for matrix representation of numbers

+Problem 12 was interesting for requiring efficiency improvements to get a reasonable runtime from the naive implementation

-All solutions and comment thought processes within the code are entirely my own work
+All solutions and commented thought processes within the code are my own work